Charles Dickens: Characters

 His characters were often so memorable that they took on a life of their own outside his books.
-"Gamp" became a slang expression for an umbrella from the character Mrs Gamp, and "Pickwickian", "Pecksniffian" and "Gradgrind" all entered dictionaries due to Dickens's original portraits of such characters who were, respectively, quixotic, hypocritical and vapidly factual.
-The character that made Dickens famous, Sam Weller became known for his Wellerisms—one-liners that turn proverbs on their heads.
-Many were drawn from real life: Mrs Nickleby is based on his mother, although she did not recognise herself in the portrait, just as Mr Micawber is constructed from aspects of his father's 'rhetorical exuberance'; Harold Skimpole in Bleak House is based on James Henry Leigh Hunt; his wife's dwarfish chiropodist recognised herself in Miss Mowcher in David Copperfield.
+"Gamp" became a slang expression for an unwieldy umbrella from the character Mrs Gamp because she always carries one, and "Pickwickian", "Pecksniffian" and "Gradgrind" all entered dictionaries due to Dickens's original portraits of such characters who were, respectively, quixotic, hypocritical and vapidly factual.
+Sam Weller, the character that made Dickens famous, became known for his Wellerisms—one-liners that turn proverbs on their heads.

+Many characters were drawn from real life: Mrs Nickleby is based on his mother, although she did not recognise herself in the portrait, just as Mr Micawber is constructed from aspects of his father's 'rhetorical exuberance'; Harold Skimpole in Bleak House is based on James Henry Leigh Hunt; his wife's dwarfish chiropodist recognised herself in Miss Mowcher in David Copperfield.
 Perhaps Dickens's impressions on his meeting with Hans Christian Andersen informed the delineation of Uriah Heep (a term synonymous with sycophant).

 Virginia Woolf maintained that "we remodel our psychological geography when we read Dickens" as he produces "characters who exist not in detail, not accurately or exactly, but abundantly in a cluster of wild yet extraordinarily revealing remarks".
 T. S. Eliot wrote that Dickens "excelled in character; in the creation of characters of greater intensity than human beings".
 One "character" vividly drawn throughout his novels is London itself.
 Dickens described London as a magic lantern, inspiring the places and people in many of his novels.
 From the coaching inns on the outskirts of the city to the lower reaches of the Thames, all aspects of the capital—Dickens's London—are described over the course of his body of work.
 Walking the streets (particularly around London) formed an integral part of his writing life, stoking his creativity.
 Dickens was known to regularly walk at least a dozen miles (19 km) per day, and once wrote, "If I couldn't walk fast and far, I should just explode and perish."